randaldong/Workout-Detector/README.md

 1. recommend different types of songs when doing different workouts
 2. change song when switch exercise poses
 3. sound effect & counting for each movement

+## Model Training

+You can go through `ExerciseDecoder.ipynb` to checkout how the data is collected and how the model is trained.
+You can also collect customized data and train your own model using this Jupyter Notebook.

+retrained the model and increased the accuracy for four types.

+previously was using default model for just three types (curl, press, squat), regarding detection with low-confidence as idle.
+Recorded and labeled new videos last night and trained the model.

 ## References